Ranish-Shrestha/Book_API/README.md

 ```

-### Create a Job in Jenkins
+### Create a Pipeline in Jenkins

 - Go to Dashboard -> New Item -> Create a pipeline.
 - Add description, GitHub link to project.
   ![Job_General](images/Job_General.png)
-- In Pipeline section, choose `Pipeline script from SCM` in Defination, choose `Git` as SCM and on repository URL enter GitHub project.
+- In the Pipeline section, choose `Pipeline script from SCM` in Defination, choose `Git` as SCM and on repository URL enter GitHub project.
   ![Job_Pipeline](images/Job_Pipeline.png)
 - Update specific branch and script path.
 And click save.
   ![Job_Jenkins_Path](images/Job_Jenkins_Path.png)